hannes-hochreiner/static-api-authentication-proxy/README.md

 # Static IP Authentication Proxy
 A simple web proxy authenticating users based on their IP.
+The envisioned usage scenario is VPN where all clients have pre-assigned IP addresses.
+Hence, an IP address uniquely and securely identifies a user or even a user and device combination.

 ## Configuration
 The application reads the configuration file pointed to by the environment variable ``CONFIG_PATH`` at start up.